yusufbahtiarr/fgo24-db-weeklytask/readme.md

 # ERD Kukky Booking Ticket

-This project, presents an Entity-Relationship Diagram (ERD) for an Kukky Booking Ticket system using the Mermaid diagramming tool.
+This WeeklyTask Project, presents an Entity-Relationship Diagram (ERD) for an Kukky Booking Ticket system using the Mermaid diagramming tool.

 ```mermaid
   erDiagram